willtholke/CS61A/notes/lec-notes.md

 - **Every** used-defined function has a parent frame (often global)
 - **Every** local frame has a parent frame (often global)
 - The parent of a function is the frame within which it was created
+- When a local frame returns something, it closes

 ### Simplified Guide to Draw an Environment Diagram